Stuart M. Finkelstein

 He actively participates in various aspects of the firm’s administration and has served on a number of firm committees, including the Policy Committee, the firm’s governing body.
 Mr. Finkelstein serves on the boards of a number of not-for-profit organizations, including Bridges to Community, Inc.; Hearts of Gold, Inc.; and the Legal Aid Society’s Low Income Taxpayer Clinic.
 He also serves as a member of the Board of Trustees of Pitzer College.
 In 2012 and 2013, he received the Legal Aid Society’s Pro Bono Publico Award for his work with the Society’s Low Income Taxpayer Clinic.

-Mr. Finkelstein repeatedly has been named among the nation’s top tax practitioners by Chambers USA: America’s Leading Lawyers for Business, Legal 500 U.S., International Tax Review’s World Tax Guide, Tax Directors Handbook, Who’s Who in American Law, Who’s Who in America, Who’s Who in the East and Turnarounds and Workouts’ list of Top Bankruptcy Tax Specialists in the Nation’s Major Law Firms.
+Mr. Finkelstein has been named among the nation’s top tax practitioners by Chambers USA: America’s Leading Lawyers for Business, Legal 500 U.S., International Tax Review’s World Tax Guide, Tax Directors Handbook, Who’s Who in American Law, Who’s Who in America, Who’s Who in the East, Who’s Who Legal: Corporate Tax and Turnarounds and Workouts’ list of Top Bankruptcy Tax Specialists in the Nation’s Major Law Firms.
 He has spoken around the country and published several articles on a variety of corporate tax planning matters.

 J.D., The University of Michigan Law School, 1985 (cum laude)